Setting Up Postal as an SMTP Server

 To access Postal’s web interface, you’ll need to set up a web proxy.

-You can use any reverse proxy you're comfortable with, but in this guide, we’ll use Caddy.
 It is a lightweight, modern web server that’s easy to configure and automatically handles SSL certificates via Let's Encrypt.

 Run the following command to start the Caddy container: